As a dog owner, I know how hard it is to find fast information on the things I worry about the most.

 Buying Dog Food Brands

-In my opinion, the only person you should depend on for diabetic dog food advice is the veterinarian.
-Some pet supply stores have staff who are knowledgeable about the products on the shelf, but they don’t know your dog.
+The only person you should depend on for diabetic dog food advice is the veterinarian.
+Some companies, like Vetionx have staff who are knowledgeable about the products on the shelf, but they don’t know your dog.
 Like humans, every dog is different.

 If you are looking for less expensive dog meals, your veterinarian can suggest high-quality recipes, products, and may even have product samples if you ask.